A novel by Flannery O'Connor

 'Anyone who saw her from the sidewalk would think she was being courted by a corpse.'

-Not long after, she was.
+Not long after, he was a corpse.